 A suite of colour pairings and patterns were created.
 We carried out an extensive piece of work to ensure colour pairings would pass accessibility standards.

 The website and intranet are integrated and benefit from shared assets.
-Working in agile sprints, we were able to create both properties in six months inclusive of technical build.
-We were able to implement knowledge transfer opportunities in order to advance their staff understanding of the digital world.
+Working in agile sprints, we were able to create both properties in six months inclusive of the technical build.
+We were able to implement knowledge transfer opportunities in order to advance their staff’s understanding of the digital world.
 Implementation of an open-source CMS has allowed them to delegate content creation to almost all members of staff.
-The design work has been informed by a partial overhaul to the content.
+The design work has been informed by a partial overhaul of the content.
 Innovation comes in the form of a brand new workflow and governance system created by SMILE that allows the university to ditch most of their paper-based processes and move towards a fully digital process inclusive of auditing compliance at a higher level.
-Whilst the website is a dramatic departure from their old site, it is nevertheless a step-change for the organisation, and serves as a solid foundation to work on new ideas that will modernise the establishment.
+Whilst the website is a dramatic departure from their old site, it is nevertheless a step-change for the organisation and serves as a solid foundation to work on new ideas that will modernise the establishment.

 The brand, website, and intranet were all launched in late January 2018.
 Early feedback from users indicates the change has been incredibly well-received, and a second-quarter review is scheduled in the coming weeks at which point we will have more analysis on adoption and usage.
 However, some of the changes implemented are already proving to be a huge success.